theupdateframework/python-tuf/tuf/README.md

 # Import the signing keys of the remaining top-level roles.
 Prompt for passwords.
 private_targets_key = import_rsa_privatekey_from_file("path/to/targets_key")
-Enter a password for the RSA key:
+Enter a password for the encrypted RSA key:
-Confirm:

 private_release_key = import_rsa_privatekey_from_file("path/to/release_key")
-Enter a password for the RSA key:
+Enter a password for the encrypted RSA key:
-Confirm:

 private_timestamp_key = import_rsa_privatekey_from_file("path/to/timestamp_key")
-Enter a password for the RSA key:
+Enter a password for the encrypted RSA key:
-Confirm:

 # Load the signing keys of the remaining roles so that valid signatures are generated when
 # repository.write() is called.